Partner Assault Response (PAR) Program

 Counterpoint programming includes a broad array of activities, which are described throughout this report.
 The core work of Counterpoint involves providing socio-educational groups for abusive men (PAR groups) and providing services to their (ex) partners.
 In both components of our core operations, Counterpoint has consistently provided high quality and accountable services through the years.

 The PAR Men’s Program provides psycho-educational counselling for men who have been abusive to their partners and have been mandated by the criminal justice system.
 Services are provided in English and Spanish.
 The program provides group-counselling, screening for drugs and alcohol, risk assessment and referrals for male batterers.
-This past year Counterpoint served 417 clients in its English (387) and Spanish (27) Men’s Program, and three in its women’s program.
+This past year Counterpoint served 425 clients in its English (358) and Spanish (42) Men’s Program, and five (5) in its women’s program.
 We are the only agency in Toronto that offers batterer’s programming in Spanish.
 We are pleased to report that the Spanish Program continues to receive popular support in the community and steady referrals for service.

 The men who attend the Counterpoint PAR program represent a broad spectrum of cultural, linguistic and ethnic backgrounds.
 The client composition is multicultural and broadly reflects the demographics of the city of Toronto.
-Over 20 languages were served in the Men’s Program with interpreters for clients who did not speak English or Spanish.
+We served 20 clients in the Men’s Program in 8 different languages with interpreters who did not speak English or Spanish.